ABQ BioPark Zoo: Amphibians: Life on a Limb

 With the renovation of the Reptile House in 2012, the zoo opened up Amphibians: Life on a Limb, replacing the original Gator Swamp, where the zoo used to hold its juvenile alligators.
-The building houses several species of frog as well as other amphibians.
+The building houses several species of frogs as well as other amphibians.
 The zoo also houses the only captive population of locust coquis, critically endangered frogs from Puerto Rico.